jdennes/invoices/README.md

   "PDF file saved to:      /Users/jdennes/projects/invoices/_posts/_pdfs/2018-08-20-invoice.pdf"
   ```

-  If you visit [http://localhost:4000](http://localhost:4000) now, you should see your generated invoice listed there.
+  If you visit [http://localhost:4000](http://localhost:4000) now, you'll see your generated invoice listed there.

-  Or you'll find the PDF version of your invoice saved in `_posts/_pdfs`:
+  And you'll find the PDF version of your invoice saved in `_posts/_pdfs`:

   ```sh
   $ open /Users/jdennes/projects/invoices/_posts/_pdfs/2015-01-31-invoice.pdf